pappas999/smartkey-poc/README.md

 ## Requirements

 - NPM
-- A Chainlink node and somewhere to host the external adapter is optional.
+- A Chainlink node and somewhere to host the [SmartKey external adapter](https://github.com/pappas999/smartkey-poc/tree/main/src/SmartKey-External-Adapter) is optional.
 If you leave the code as it is, it will use one currently running on Google Cloud Platform.

 ## Installation